-A comprehensive monitoring programme is proposed for the twenty-first year of the system's operation and will continue to incorporate the summer bacteriological survey at the principal bathing beach site and adjacent Middleton Bay site in order to assess receiving water quality in conjunction with the fully operational land-based treatment and disposal system.
+A continuation of the comprehensive monitoring programme is proposed for the twenty-second year of the system's operation.
+This will also incorporate the summer bacteriological survey at the principal bathing beach site and adjacent Middleton Bay site in order to assess receiving water quality in conjunction with the fully operational land-based treatment and disposal system.
 Additional bacteriological coastal water monitoring of the renewed coastal permit associated with the occasional use of the ocean outfall will occur only if discharges of comminuted sewage are recorded.
 This programme will focus on bacteriological water quality at the sites in Middleton Bay and at Opunake Beach and will also incorporate coastal receiving water bacteriological monitoring of the effects of the land-based treatment plant disposal system.

-As a result of the 2013-2014 monitoring programme for the Opunake waste treatment and disposal system it is recommended:
+As a result of the 2014-2015 monitoring programme for the Opunake waste treatment and disposal system it is recommended:

-- 1. THAT monitoring of the WWTP discharge consent (4248) be continued by way of a similar programme to that performed during the 2013-2014 period, and including a contact recreational water quality component integrated with the State of the Environment (SEM) programme and coastal receiving water monitoring of the effects of the land-based treatment disposal system. - 2.
-THAT monitoring of the renewed coastal permit (0236) be undertaken during the 2014-2015 period by way of an appropriate programme designed to focus on possible impacts upon the bacteriological water quality of Opunake Beach and Middleton Bay, only if usage of the ocean outfall occurs, particularly during the recreational SEM period. - 3.
-THAT the consent holder maintain and supply appropriate records to the Regional Council of each occasion upon which the ocean outfall is utilised for the disposal of wastes as required by Special Conditions 7 and 8 of the Coastal Permit 0236.
+- 1. THAT monitoring of the WWTP discharge consent (4248) be continued by way of a similar programme to that performed during the 2014-2015 period, and including a contact recreational water quality component integrated with the State of the Environment (SEM) programme and coastal receiving water monitoring of the effects of the land-based treatment disposal system. - 2.
+THAT monitoring of the renewed coastal permit (0236) be undertaken during the 2015-2016 period by way of an appropriate programme designed to focus on possible impacts upon the bacteriological water quality of Opunake Beach and Middleton Bay, only if usage of the ocean outfall occurs, particularly during the recreational SEM period. - 3.
+THAT the consent holder maintain and supply appropriate records to the Council of each occasion upon which the ocean outfall is utilised for the disposal of wastes as required by Special Conditions 7 and 8 of the Coastal Permit 0236.
 Such advice is required immediately should the ocean outfall discharge occur in the period between 1 November and 31 March. - 4.
-THAT the consent holder liaises with the Regional Council with respect to any proposed industrial wastes discharges to the system in order that potential impacts may be addressed and if necessary, additional monitoring requirements formulated.
+THAT the consent holder liaises with the 'Council with respect to any proposed industrial wastes discharges to the system in order that potential impacts may be addressed and if necessary, additional monitoring requirements formulated. - 5.
+THAT the consent holder convenes a meeting with any interested submitters as required by Special Condition 12 of coastal permit 0236 to discuss any matter relating to the exercise of the permit.